imin-ltd/open-objects-script/README.md

     node geoSegment/geoSegment.js
     ```

-The outputs will be in the `geoSegment/output` folder, with a folder of ScheduledSessions for each segment.
-Also in each segment folder will be a file called `index.txt`
+The output segments will be in the `geoSegment/output/segments` folder, with a folder of ScheduledSessions for each segment.
+Also in each segment folder will be a file called `index.txt` that contains the filename of each ScheduledSession in that folder.

-that contains the filename of each ScheduledSession in that folder.
+Additionally, a log will be saved to `geoSegment/output/log.txt`.

 ### Known Limitations